 - Heat opens blood vessels around a painful area, increasing oxygen and nutrient flow to the muscles which aids in healing damaged tissue.

-- Heat also lowers stiffness and adds flexibility which is very important in a healthy back to assist you in taking back your quality of life.
+- Heat also lowers stiffness and adds flexibility which is very important in a healthy back to help you regain your quality of life.

 Application: In office, hot packs may be used on your spine with a towel around them for 10 to 30 minutes.